flowerinthenight/dynamodbstreams-lambda-sns-sqs/README.md

 $ make deploy
 ```

-Your stack should be ready at this point, provided that the AWS credentials has the permissions to create the resources.
+Your stack should be ready at this point, provided that the AWS credentials has the permission to create the resources.
 You can now run the example consumer for testing.
 ```bash
 $ cd example-consumer/
 $ go build -v